Introduction

 Superhuman didn’t just get lucky it followed a strategy.
 By aligning its content, product, and visibility with what AI systems prioritise, it became a go-to answer in one of the most competitive SaaS categories: productivity.

-Prompt example: “Best tools for managing personal and team productivity?”
+Prompt examples: “Best tools for managing personal and team productivity?”

 Result: Notion is frequently recommended.